PrestaShop/docs/src/content/1.7/scale/optimizations.md

 So we work here with the memory area that holds cached data for InnoDB tables, indexes, and other auxiliary buffers, etc..

-Again, those options should be adapted to your shop.
+Again, these options should be adapted to your shop.

 Setting up the ```innodb_buffer_pool_size``` to 1G maybe too much for your SQL instance, just make sure you have enough memory according to the value you configure.